Niagara Bottling

-Niagara Bottling, LLC is a family owned manufacturer of bottled water and soft drinks based in Diamond Bar, California.
-They produce private label bottled water for a number of companies including Walmart (Great Value), Food Lion, Safeway Inc. (Signature Select), Costco (Kirkland Signature), Sam's Club (Member's Mark), and BJ's (Wellsley Farms).
-They operate more than 40 bottling plants in both the United States and Mexico, and employs more than 7,000 team members worldwide.
+Niagara Bottling, LLC is an American manufacturer of bottled water and soft drinks based in Diamond Bar, California.
+They produce private label bottled water for a number of companies across North America.
+They operate more than 50 bottling plants in both the United States and Mexico, and employs more than 7,000 team members worldwide.
 As of 2017, Niagara was the largest supplier of private label bottled water in North America.

 Company history

-The company was founded in 1963 in Irvine, California by Andrew Peykoff Sr. and is currently run by Andy Peykoff II.
+The company was founded in 1963 in Irvine, California, by Andrew Peykoff Sr. and is currently run by Andy Peykoff II.
 Niagara began producing private label bottled water in the 1990s and has since gone national.
-Their private label clients include big box retailers, grocery stores, and convenience stores including Walmart and Costco.
+Their private label clients include big box retailers, grocery stores, and convenience stores including Walmart, Costco and Meijer.
 In 2017, Niagara bought the bottling component of Pennsylvania based First Quality Water & Beverage.
 They subsequently closed the bottling plant, but retained the distribution network and private label bottling contracts.